grantm/perl-libxml-by-example/source/dom.rst

 The red boxes in the picture represent attributes.
 You're unlikely to ever need to deal with attribute **objects** since it's easier to get and set attribute values by calling methods on an Element object and passing in plain string values.
-An even easier approach is to use the tied hash interface that allows you to treat each element as if it were a hashref and access attribute values via hash keys:
+An even easier approach is to use the :ref:`tied hash interface
+<tied-attribute-hash>` that allows you to treat each element as if it were a
+hashref and access attribute values via hash keys:

 .. literalinclude:: /code/230-dom-attributes.pl
     :language: perl